-Side-swept bangs, however, are one of those classic, versatile styles made to withstand the test of time.
-These bangs can be worn at various lengths, by any hair type or texture, on any skin tone at any age.
-It's no wonder this trend is recirculating and coming in by popular demand.
-Below, we gathered up a list of 25 ways to wear the chic and timeless side-swept bang with a few styling tips along the way.
+Side-swept bangs are one of those classic, versatile styles made to withstand the test of time.
+These bangs can be worn at various lengths, by any hair type or texture, and on any skin tone at any age.
+It's no wonder that—no matter how much trends come and go, this look never goes out of style.
+Ahead, we rounded up 30 ways to wear the timeless side-swept bang with a few styling tips along the way.

 Razor Cut Bangs

 Rather than using shears, having your bangs cut or detailed with a feather razor can give it a soft, textured finish and an airy quality.

 An imperfect parting and a lot of dry texture spray make these side-swept bangs effortlessly cool.